zzzprojects/docs/entityframeworkcore.com/pages/articles/carloscds/carloscds-ef-core-lazy-loading.md

 <img src="https://carloscds.net/wp-content/uploads/2018/07/2018-07-02_13-02-17-300x225.png" width="401" height="301" alt="LazyLoading-1"/>

 See that all customers have ZERO Orders.
-That is because LazyLoading is still disabled!
+That is because Lazy Loading is still disabled!

-So let's enable LazyLoading by adding a new package to our project:
+So let's enable Lazy Loading by adding a new package to our project:

 ```dotnet-console
 dotnet add package Microsoft.EntityFrameworkCore.Proxies